The Problem with “Clean Eating”

 For some, it may indeed be a vegan diet and for others, it may need to be gluten-free or dairy-free due to a medically diagnosed intolerance or allergy.

 In general, all foods can fit into a healthy diet.
 If there are restrictions, the key is being clear on why you have chosen these restrictions.
-If you think you have a food sensitivity or intolerance, be sure to work with a doctor and dietitian to help you come up with the least restrictive diet that will help you thrive.
+If you think you have a food sensitivity or intolerance, work with a doctor and dietitian to help you create the least restrictive eating plan to help you thrive.

 Healthy eating can take on many forms.
 But if there are any restrictions, the key is being clear on why you have chosen them.
-Click To Tweet
+Share on X

 Nourishing your body, mind, and soul